Position

 • High school diploma or equivalent; cosmetology degree or certification preferred.

-• Proven experience as a Hair Stylist or similar role.
+• Proven experience as a Hair Stylist with a strong portfolio of work.

-• Excellent knowledge of hair styling techniques and products.
+• In-depth knowledge of hair care products, styling techniques, and color theory.

 Is becoming a Hair Stylist a good career path?